 The EU deactivation standard came into force for all Member States including the UK on 8th April 2016.
 On 28th June 2018, this standard was revised with an increase in severity of the deactivation work required.
-In the UK, the current EU specification is the only standard that firearms can be newly deactivated to.
+In the UK, the current EU specification is the only standard that firearms can be newly deactivated to and this remains the situation post BREXIT.
 The only exceptions to this are mortars, grenade launchers, flare pistols and artillery where (as there is no established EU standard), the previous UK standards are applied.

 The EU implementing regulation (2018/337) for the current EU deactivation standard can be viewed here.

 UK stakeholders including the Home Office, law enforcement, the Proof Houses and the DWA worked together to produce further guidance for those undertaking deactivations.
 This can be viewed here.